vkotturu/learning-library/sample-livelabs-templates/create-labs/labs/0-introduction/0-introduction.md

 * Understand the lab folders' structure.
 * Install and use Atom Editor to and the LiveLabs Markdown templates to develop content.
 * Review a few Markdown features.
-* Perform GitHub operations to commit your developed content to the master (production) learning-library on GitHub.
+* Perform GitHub operations to commit your developed content to the main (production) learning-library on GitHub.
 * Host workshops and labs in LiveLabs and optionally in OHC (User Assistance only).

 ### **Lab Breakdown**